Tennessee General Assembly: Legislation

 Tennessee legislators' objectives are to enact, amend, and repeal Tennessee Laws.
 Powers specific to Tennessee legislators include appropriation of money, the levy and collection of taxes, and the right to authorize counties and towns to tax.
 The General Assembly is recognized by the state constitution as the supreme legislative authority of the state.
 It is the General Assembly's responsibility to pass a budget for the functioning of the state government.
 Each year, the governor outlines their budget priorities in the State of the State address.
 The Assembly, in a joint session, is present for the speech.
 Bills may originate in either the House or Senate, and can be either a general or local bill.
 A general bill affects the state, while a local bill affects a town or county.
 A local bill must be passed in the state legislature and ratified by the local area it affects.
 The Tennessee Constitution states that after a bill has been rejected by the General Assembly, no bill with the same substance can be passed into law during the same session.
 The Tennessee Constitution states that each bill must be passed on three separate days in both houses.
 In order for a new bill to pass it requires a constitutional majority.

 Appointments

-According to the state constitution, three positions in state government collectively referred to as the "Constitutional Officers" — the secretary of state, state treasurer, and the Comptroller of the Treasury — are selected by the General Assembly in joint session, where each member of the General Assembly is accorded a single vote.
+According to the state constitution, three positions in state government collectively referred to as the "Constitutional Officers" — the secretary of state, state treasurer, and the Comptroller of the Treasury — are selected by the General Assembly in joint session, where each member of the General Assembly is afforded a single vote.
 Each office is awarded to the first candidate to receive a majority of the votes (67 of 132).

 The General Assembly selects the seven members of the State Election Commission.
 It selects four members from the majority party (the one controlling the majority of the 132 total seats) and three members from the minority party.